Difference between Medical Malpractice and Ordinary Negligence in Michigan

 What is ordinary negligence

 Ordinary negligence is a cornerstone of most personal injury cases in Michigan.
-Similarly to medical malpractice cases, one party (not confined to the realm of medicine or healthcare) must have failed to exercise the expected degree of care and attention, which left you injured.
+Similarly to medical malpractice cases, one party (not confined to the realm of medicine or health care) must have failed to exercise the expected degree of care and attention, which left you injured.
+However, medical negligence does not involve intent.
+The medical practitioner did not commit the act of negligence with the intent to cause harm or the knowledge that the action might result in harm to the patient.

 Michigan also recognizes comparative negligence cases in which a defendant is only responsible for a portion of the plaintiff’s injuries.